 As an alternative to taking a hardship or other plan withdrawal while employed, your employer’s 401(k) plan may allow you to receive a plan loan, which you pay back to your account, with interest.
 Any distribution that you do take can be rolled into another employer’s plan (if that plan permits) or to an IRA.
 This allows you to continue deferral of tax on the amount rolled over.
 Taxable distributions are generally subject to 20% federal tax withholding, if not rolled over.

 Employers may opt to match contributions up to a certain amount.
 If your employer matches contributions, you should make sure to contribute enough to receive the full match.
 Otherwise, you’ll miss out on free money!

 These are just the basics of 401(k) plans for employees.
 For more information, contact your employer.
 Of course, we can answer any tax questions you may have.

+DISCLOSURE: The information contained herein has been obtained from sources believed to be reliable but cannot be guaranteed for accuracy.
 Cassady Schiller Wealth Management is a registered investment adviser.
-Information presented is for educational purposes only and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
+Registration does not imply a certain level of skill or training.
+Information presented is for educational purposes only, are subject to change from time to time and does not intend to make an offer or solicitation for the sale or purchase of any specific securities, investments, or investment strategies.
 Investments involve risk and unless otherwise stated, are not guaranteed.
 Be sure to first consult with a qualified financial adviser and/or tax professional before implementing any strategy discussed herein.
 Past performance is not indicative of future performance.